Sri (2002 film)

 Sri is a 2002 Indian Tamil-language action drama film co-written and directed by Pushpavasagan, in his only directorial credit.
 The film stars Suriya in the titular role alongside Shrutika (in her acting debut) and Gayatri Jayaraman.

 Plot

 Sri is a mercenary, longing for his father Sankara Iyer's love.
 He has been ostracised from his family because his father felt he had a hand in the death of his younger sister, and for refusing to stay silent about it.
 He is still in love with Meenakshi from his old "Agraharam" and she in love with him, but their union is derided by Sankara Iyer.

 Production

 The film marked the directorial debut of Pushpavasagan, who earlier assisted R. V. Udayakumar and also directed ad films and music videos.
-It is the acting debut of Shrutika.
+It is the acting debut of Shrutika, the granddaughter of actor Thengai Srinivasan.
 The first schedule was filmed in Chennai and the remaining filming was done at Pollachi and Gobichettipalayam.